zepinglee/citeproc-js/manual/citeproc-doc.rst

 The processor command set will be a grave disappointment to those well versed in the tormented intricacies of reference management and bibliography formatting.
-The processor is instantiated with a single command, and controlled with three others.
+The processor is instantiated with a single command, controlled with three others, and has just two commands for adjustments to its runtime configuration.

 ################